Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Why Public Data from Google Maps Is Compliant

 When a cleaning company puts their email and phone number on their Google Maps listing, they did that on purpose.
 They want people to contact them.
 That's public business data.
 Not personal info scraped from a private database.
 Big difference from a compliance standpoint, and it's the main reason live scraping platforms have a built-in legal advantage over some traditional list providers who won't explain where their data came from.
+If you want the mechanics, here's how to find emails on Google Maps without stepping on a legal rake.

 Frequently Asked Questions